indraAsLesmana/resicut-label-trim/README.md

 # Label Trimmer

-A Python tool to automatically trim excess white space from PDF shipping labels.
-This tool processes PDF files by removing unnecessary white space from the bottom and right sides while maintaining the label's quality.
-Specifically designed for handling Shopee Indonesia airway bill/shipping labels that often come with excessive white space.
+A Python tool specifically designed for processing Shopee Indonesia airway bills, automatically trimming and arranging them to fit two labels per A6 paper.
+This tool optimizes shipping label layouts for efficient printing and paper usage.

 ## Features